pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 ## Title

-Hello everyone, I'm Masataka Kuwabara.
+Hello everyone, I'm Masataka Pocke Kuwabara.
 Today, I'll talk about writing RBS.

 ## Self-introduction

+First, let me introduce myself.

 I'm a software engineer at Money Forward.
 In Money Forward, I'm working on the development of a Ruby on Rails application and the maintenance of the RBS project.

-Pocke is my handle name.
-Please follow me on SNS.

 ## For contributors